-Management of OJSC CB Hlynov ('the Bank') has prepared and is responsible for the contents of the accompanying financial statements of the Bank and its Subsidiary ('the Group') and its related notes The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and necessarily include amounts based on judgements and estimates made by the Management of the Group.
+Management of OJSC CB Hlynov ('the "Bank') has prepared and is responsible for the contents of the accompanying financial statements of the Bank and its related notes The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and necessarily include amounts based on judgements and estimates made by the Bank's management.

-The Group maintains internal accounting control systems and related policies and procedures designed to provide reasonable assurance that assets are safeguarded, that transactions are executed in accordance with management's authorisation and properly recorded, and that accounting records may be relied upon for the preparation of financial statements and other financial information.
+The Bank maintains internal accounting control systems and related policies and procedures designed to provide reasonable assurance that assets are safeguarded, that transactions are executed in accordance with management's authorisation and properly recorded, and that accounting records may be relied upon for the preparation of financial statements and other financial information.
 The system contains self-monitoring mechanisms that allow management to be reasonably confident that controls, as well as the Bank's administrative procedures and internal reporting requirements operate effectively.
 There are inherent limitations in the effectiveness of any system of internal control, including the possibility of human error or the circumvention or overriding of controls.
 Accordingly, even an effective internal control system can provide only reasonable assurance with respect to financial statement preparation.

 N.V.
-Popov

-Chairman of the Executive Board
+Popov Chairman of the Executive Board

-G.N.
-Anisimova